 - You generate more referrals, sharing, and customer-promotion

-- You increase the customer value as customers come back again and again
+- You increase the perceived value of your services as customers come back again and again

 Take these steps to target narrowly:

 Identify Who You Want to Target

 Develop and write out one buyer persona to get started.
 Most small businesses will have 5 or 10.
 But just target 1 type of person for 3 months.
 The next 3 months, add another target if you know you can manage two targets.